Local 8 News anchor and sports producer

 As a child, I always dreamed of being a sportscaster.

-After graduating in May, 1991, I landed my first on air job in January of 1992 at KMID-TV in Midland/Odessa, Texas.
-During this time, I covered the famed Odessa Permian Panthers, the football team highlighted in the movie, "Friday Night Lights."
+I started in high school and followed that passion through college, landing my first on-air job in 1992 in Midland/Odessa, Texas, where I covered the Odessa Permian Panthers, the football team highlighted in the movie, "Friday Night Lights."

-In January of 2005, I accepted the position of news anchor for WVLT's FIRST at FOUR.
-I also am a part of the largest sports department in the Knoxville market, Sports Overtime.
+In January of 2005, I accepted the position of news anchor for WVLT's First at Four and also became a part of Sports Overtime, the largest sports department in the Knoxville market.